SourLemonJuice/ipapi-agent/README.md

 ## Config [dev] section

 > [!WARNING]
-> UNSTABLE entries, must not use these configs in production.
-Only use for development purpose.
+> These entries can not be used in production.
+Development purpose only.

 ### dev.debug